AndyWanna/AndyWanna.github.io/_projects/Rover_Website.md

 importance: 1
 category: Software
 ---
 This was our 2nd year End-Of-Year project.
 The goal was to design a fully functioning autonomous rover in a group of 7.
 I was in charge of the command module.
-This comprised of muliple components:
+This comprised of multiple components:
-- AWS and Node.JS Back End for the rover to recieve commands and communicate data back to the user
+- AWS and Node.JS Back End for the rover to receive commands and communicate data back to the user
 - HTML/CSS/JS Front End for the user to interact with the rover
-- MySQL Data Base to store and rover data such as postion and detected objects.
+- MySQL Data Base to store and rover data such as position and detected objects.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">